5.3. GPU and CUDA Boundaries

 sanitizer and parity harnesses: the CUDA suite compares native kernels, stubs, finite-difference gradients, deterministic replay, and model-level examples.

-That inventory matters because each item has a different proof boundary.
-Elementwise kernels can be
+That inventory matters because each item has a different agreement shape.
+Elementwise kernels can

-tied to pointwise IEEE32Exec assumptions.
-Reductions need an additional order assumption. cuBLAS
+be tied to pointwise IEEE32Exec assumptions.
+Reductions need an additional order assumption.

-and cuFFT need vendor-library assumptions.
-Fused attention and FNO need both algorithmic specs and
+cuBLAS and cuFFT need vendor-library assumptions.
+Fused attention and FNO need both algorithmic

 The boundary can be read family by family: